Mark L. Jewell, MD

 Friday: 9 a.m.–2 p.m.

 Both fashion and our active lifestyles have placed increased importance on personal appearance.
 We are conscious of the benefits of weight control and physical fitness on health and body image.
-Consequently, more interest is directed towards surgery to improve one’s figure.
-Dr. Alireza “Reza” Najafian and board-certified plastic surgeon Dr. Mark Jewell offers abdominoplasty, also called a tummy tuck, in Eugene to help people from Salem, Corvallis, Bend, and throughout Oregon correct excess skin and looseness in the tissues of the abdominal area.
+Consequently, more interest is directed toward surgery to improve one’s figure.
+Dr. Alireza “Reza” Najafian and board-certified plastic surgeon Dr. Mark Jewell offer abdominoplasty, also called a tummy tuck, in Eugene to help people from Salem, Corvallis, Bend, and throughout Oregon correct excess skin and looseness in the tissues of the abdominal area.